You can build a Freshteam app by using the following steps.

 Test the App

-- From the command line, navigate to your project directory and run the following command. $ fdk run
+- From the command line, navigate to the directory that contains the app related files and run the following command. $ fdk run

 Validate and Pack